UPDATE 2-Cricket-Test Series England v South Africa scoreboard

-July 6 (Gracenote) - Scoreboard at stumps on the first day in the first Test between England and South Africa on Thursday in London, England
+July 7 (Gracenote) - Scoreboard at stumps on the second day in the first Test between England and South Africa on Friday in London, England

 England 1st innings